 Warning: Many servers are configured with a size limit for files and HTTP requests in order to prevent abuse.
-It's important to check what this limit is before sending a file.
-HOW DO YOU CHECK THIS?
+It's important to check with the server administrator what this limit is before sending a file.

 Each time you send data to a server, you need to consider security.
 HTML forms are one of the first attack vectors against servers.
 The problems never come from the HTML forms themselves; they come from the way data is handled on the server.

 Depending on what you're doing, there are some very well-known security issues: